LiamWinterton/Trellowdown/README.md

-# ES6 - Boilerplate
+# Trellowdown

-I'm not sure how this works cross platform, but this works for me on my windows dev machine at work.
-Fairly new to webpack and npm so don't expect a lot in terms of updates.
-It works for me and that is it's only intended use currently.
+    Trellodown is an interface for Trello that enables users to see priority tasks, and cards they are assigned to in one managable space.

+## Our issue

+    Here at Dijitul, we use Trello every day.
+But one little annoyance we had was being able to fully implement Trello into our processes.

+    Whilst the `/username/cards` view is by no means bad, there are some features and functionality we wanted to jam into the page in order to get the most out of it.

+    There are two main things that we wanted out of the page.
+Those being:

+    * The ability to flag a card as `complete`.
+    * Be able to quickly cards assigned to us that had due dates.

+    Thus, Trellowdown was created.

+## Dev

-## Commands
+### Commands

     * npm run build - Runs the webpack dev server
     * npm run build - Runs webpack for production.

-## Wishlist / To Do

-* Nicer looking basic template, maybe some bootstrap.